EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Toronto
 - [x] New York

-#### 10 Dowing Street is the home for the Head of State in what country?
+#### 10 Downing Street is the home for the Head of State in what country?

 - [ ] France
 - [x] United Kingdom